 Many people think outsourcing is only something online entrepreneurs do, but the truth is, almost any company can outsource at least some of their operations.
-In fact, if you own a brick and mortar business, your life can get pretty hectic at times.
+In fact, if you own a brick-and-mortar business, your life can get pretty hectic sometimes.
 And hiring individuals outside your company to take care of some of the most tedious operations can be a big time and sanity saver.

 What is outsourcing?